aplsimple/ale_themes/README.md

     source forest/forest-dark.tcl
     ttk::style theme use forest-dark

-The *radiance* and *darkbrown* themes are used as follows:
+The *lightbrown* and *darkbrown* themes are used as follows:

-    # radiance:
+    # lightbrown:
-    source radiance/radiance.tcl
+    source lightbrown/lightbrown.tcl
-    ttk::style theme use radiance
+    ttk::style theme use lightbrown

     # darkbrown:
     source darkbrown/darkbrown.tcl